Skip to content

 The memorial’s education programme is currently undergoing an expansion thanks to the construction of four new classrooms that were opened in April 2014 at the 10th anniversary of the memorial.
 Each year, the memorial receives thousands of students.

 A tour of the entire memorial takes approximately one hour and thirty minutes.
 The visit could take longer, depending on the size of your group.
 The Kigali Genocide Memorial welcomes visitors 365 days a year.
 However, there may be circumstances that require the memorial to be closed temporarily (e.g security reasons for VIP visitors).
-In the case of unexpected closures, all bookings are reviewed and visitors or tourism companies are contacted ahead of time to make alternative arrangements.
+In the case of unexpected closures, all bookings are reviewed, and visitors or tourism companies are contacted ahead of time to make alternative arrangements.

 The memorial is open seven days a week, however on the last Saturday of every month, the memorial is open from 1:00pm to 5:00pm due to Umuganda, when all Rwandans meet to undertake community work.
 You can learn more about Umuganda at Rwandapedia.
 Refreshments are available from the Memorial Cafe.
 The cafe has a wide range of food and drinks on offer and proceeds go towards supporting the work of the memorial.
 You can view the cafe menu here.